If you’re looking for a new way to straighten your hair, you might be debating between using a flat iron or a heat straightening brush.

 Straightening brushes, on the other hand, can be used more regularly for touch-ups in between your straightening sessions.

-Do not forget to use a heat protectant spray before using any hot tool on your hair!
+Remember to use a heat protectant spray on your hair before using any hot tool!

 4. Styling Flexibility